ViljoHo/Programmable-Web/README.md

 ```

 ## API Verification
-Once the application is running, you can verify it by visiting the Swagger UI (API Documentation):
+Once the application is running, you can verify it by visiting the Swagger UI (API Documentation) at the /apidocs/ endpoint.
+In our case:
 - **URL:** `https://projects.issueapi.viljoholma.fi/apidocs/`